Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 An 18th century weaving machine as used at the Pasold factory

-Almost three hundred years ago a Bohemian weaver called Johannes George Pasold established a knitting and weaving business in Fleissen, Czechoslovakia.
-Thanks to the creativity, marketing flair and technical innovation of successive generations of the family, Ladybird became established as a major international brand and the most loved range of children's clothing in the United Kingdom.
+Three hundred years ago a Bohemian weaver called Johannes George Pasold established a knitting and weaving business in Fleissen.
+Thanks to the creativity, marketing flair and technical innovation of successive generations, its Ladybird brand became one of the most loved ranges of children's clothing in the world.

 Delivering machinery to Pasolds Fleissen Factory in the late 19th century.
 It was tough work!
 (With special thanks to Eric W. Pasold, OBE)